 Medical grade compression stockings can be worn to help encourage blood flow as well and to assist with the tingling and restlessness often felt in the legs of those who are suffering from a spider or varicose vein.

-Many people would rather try natural vein solutions before they turn to surgical treatments for the vein problems.
+Many people would rather try natural vein solutions before they turn to surgical treatments for vein problems.
 There are several over the counter and prescription dietary supplements that are available for those who are looking to relieve the symptoms associated with varicose veins.
 Supplements such as “Diosmin” and “RELIEF” (Reflux Assessment and quality of Life Improvement with micronized Favonoids) are two such supplements which may significantly improve cramps, leg heaviness and general pain associated with vein insufficiencies.

-In taking supplements as a main method for treating a varicose vein or other vascular diseases, it’s important to recognize that the results and effectiveness on a patient-by-patient basis is hard to determine and while some patients may see a significant improvement in symptoms, others may not.
+In taking supplements as the main method for treating a varicose vein or other vascular diseases, it’s important to recognize that the results and effectiveness on a patient-by-patient basis are hard to determine and while some patients may see a significant improvement in symptoms, others may not.
 It’s always a good idea to schedule a consultation with a vein specialist at the Skin and Vein Center, to have your individual vein circumstances assessed and expert advice given for the best treatment and hope of healing.